 Forgotten Trope: Carroll's Alice stories have outlived much of the Victorian trappings they satirize.
 His poem about the "little crocodile" parodies Isaac Watts's saccharineoriginal about the "little busy bee" — an example of a whole class of Victorian poems that children were taught in order to instill virtue.

 God Save Us from the Queen!: Queen of Hearts, well known for her catchphrase, "Off with their heads!"
 In her defense, she's hardly much worse than the other residents of Wonderland (the Duchess calls for Alice to be beheaded as well, for no reason at all) and is ignored when it comes to her orders for executions.
+(The King quietly pardons her condemned victims later, and Alice is relieved later when the Gryphon tells her that "They never executes nobody.")
 On the other hand, the White Queen and Red Queen fully subvert this.
 Despite being respectively nutty and stern with Alice, both are still quite kind.

 Gonk: The Duchess.
 The Queen of Hearts is usually portrayed as this, though her physical appearance is not described in the text.